software-students-fall2023/git-workflow-practice-kierengill/README.md

 ## Edited by; Jazlene Darrisaw

-This article is really informative about the duties Software Engineers have on a daily basis and does a great job at explaining each one!
+This article is really informative about the duties Software Engineers have on a daily basis and does a great job at explaining each one!!